What is School Council?

-The meetings are split into Upper Phase (run by Kate) and Lower Phase (run by Ashleigh).
+The meetings are split into Upper Phase (run by Sarah) and Lower Phase (run by Fiona).

 Those students elected as Class Representatives are expected to share the ideas of their classes as well as disseminate the information from the meetings: this might be to their classes, in assemblies or via the School Council information board.

 Anyone who has ideas for discussion can speak to their Class Representative, use the suggestion box located by the main office, or via email to email@example.com

 Unfortunately, due to the national lockdown in March, our achievements were limited.
 As we are a Sugar Smart school we looked at issues around healthy eating.
 We then delivered an assembly to our peers to assist them with making healthy food choices.
 We were involved in the organisation of fund raising for the NSPCC.
 We continued with our fundraising at the Christmas Fair where we made and ran our own game.
 We were just making plans for the Upper Phase Talent Show when the school year was halted.

 In the summer term we were planning to undertake a project that would involve us more in the local community.
 The children would have planned this.